MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 In this section, we are going to add the python module that we created earlier to our local Git repositories and then update GitHub to reflect this addition.

 Look at your repository on GitHub.
-Other than the .gitignore and LICENSE files that were created when you first created the repository, it should be completely empty.
+Other than the '.gitignore' and 'LICENSE' files that were created when you first created the repository, it should be completely empty.
 Our goal in this section is to upload MODULE.py to the repository on GitHub.

 First, use a terminal to cd into the top directory of the local repository.